gplepage/lsqfit/doc/source/overview.rst

 by a collection of |GVar|\s that specify both the values and possible errors in the input values.
 The result of a fit is a collection of
 |GVar|\s specifying the best-fit values for the fit parameters and the
-estimated uncertainty in those values.
+estimated uncertainties in those values.

 There are three important things to know about |GVar|\s, in addition to knowing how to create them (see :ref:`creating-gaussian-variables`):